ycrc/ycrc.github.io/docs/clusters/milgram.md

 !!! info
     Connections to Milgram can only be made from the Yale VPN (`access.yale.edu`)--even if you are already on campus (YaleSecure or ethernet).
 See our [VPN page](/clusters-at-yale/access/vpn) for setup instructions.

+!!! warning
+    Note, connections to the VPN need to be younger than 24hrs to connect to Milgram.
+If you are unable to connect to Milgram please try resetting your VPN connection.

 ## System Status and Monitoring

 For system status messages and the schedule for upcoming maintenance, please see the [system status page](https://research.computing.yale.edu/system-status).
 For a current node-level view of job activity, see the [cluster monitor page (VPN only)](http://cluster.ycrc.yale.edu/milgram/).